 In dealing with the delay, the commission also addressed new deadlines for licensing, construction permits and the transition.
 In a report and order released Feb.
 13, the FCC extended the construction permit deadline to build out full-authorized post-transition DTV facilities until June 12, 2009, at 11:59:59 p.m. local time.
 Similarly, it extended the termination of stations’ analog licenses until June 12, 2009, at 11:59:59 p.m. local time.
 Finally, it extended the date stations could begin operation from a facility for post-transition service from 12 a.m.
 Feb.
 18 until 12 a.m. local time June 13.

 As a result of this last-minute jockeying, 421 of the nation’s nearly 1800 full-power TV stations transitioned Feb.
 17, joining the 220 stations that had transitioned prior to the original deadline.
-Thus, the nation now has 641 stations, about 36 percent of the total, that have completed their DTV transition and shutdown analog service.
+As a result, the nation now has 641 stations, about 36 percent of the total, that have completed their DTV transition and shutdown analog service.